RcppCore/rcpp-gallery/_posts/2012-12-18-using-rmath-functions.md

 {% endhighlight %}

-We can now use the function to compute the probaility distribution:
+We can now use the function to compute the probability distribution:

 {% highlight r %}
 x <- seq(0, 1, length=1e3)